urschrei/ckmeans/README.md

 ## Complexity
 $O(kn)$.
 Other approaches such as Hilferink's [`CalcNaturalBreaks`](https://www.geodms.nl/CalcNaturalBreaks) or k-means have comparable complexity, but do _not_ guarantee optimality.
 In practice, they require many rounds to approach an optimal result, so in practice they're slower.
 ### Note
 Wang and Song (2011) state that the algorithm runs in $O(k^2n)$ in their introduction.
-However, they have since updated their dynamic programming algorithm (see August 2016 see note [here](https://github.com/cran/Ckmeans.1d.dp/blob/f7f2920fc9aabab184a2acff29e7965ce4f90173/src/Ckmeans.1d.dp.cpp#L91-L95)) which reduces the complexity to linear time.
+However, they have since updated their dynamic programming algorithm (see August 2016 note [here](https://github.com/cran/Ckmeans.1d.dp/blob/f7f2920fc9aabab184a2acff29e7965ce4f90173/src/Ckmeans.1d.dp.cpp#L91-L95)) which reduces the complexity to linear time.
 This approach has been used in the extant implementations listed above, and reproduced here.

 ## Possible Improvements
 ### Perf